- Technological Transitions are Stressful

 Is technology not your thing?
 That’s not a problem.
 You can just hire someone.
 You don’t need to have a tech pro on staff.
 Outsourcing is easier than ever these days, with cloud providers offering all types of solutions – software, platforms, and infrastructure – “as a service,” ie, immediately accessible online.

-Regardless how you manage technology, here are five wise investments:
+Regardless how you manage technology, here are six wise investments:

 - Cloud services